rossfu/Avance-Biosciences/README.md

 # Avance-Biosciences
-A Collection of Python Scripts for the purpose of automating certain workflow elements at Avance Biosciences
+A Collection of Python Scripts Built to assist operations at Avance Biosciences